timlamec/MillsMap-1/README.md

 This repo queries odk central server and updates a webmap automatically.
 Currently specific to a project in Tanzania funded by The World Food Programme (WFP) and conducted by OpenMap Development Tanzania (OMDTZ).

 ## Data colection infrastructure
-- Set up Server for Data Collection
+- Set up Server,
-ODK central used and was deployed in Digital ocean by following procedures in this link https://docs.getodk.org/central-install-digital-ocean/
+ODK central used and was deployed in Digital ocean by using the following procedures in this link https://docs.getodk.org/central-install-digital-ocean/
-- Creating digital questionnaire for data collection.
-This done by guidance from this link; https://xlsform.org/en/
+- Creating digital questionnaire, this was done by guidance from this link; https://xlsform.org/en/

 ## Web Map installation